Alternative fuels

 Ecodriving refers to educational measures that encourage more efficient driving practices.
 Such practices can reduce fuel consumption.

-General transport planning
+Mitigation – General transport and land use planning

 This parameter records any general mention of transport planning.